The most common link. Use this to turn a word or phrase into a link to another part of the document.

 A cross reference to another part of the document.
 Use this when you want to refer to the section without the name.
 This is one of very few unclosed elements allowed.

 <xref/>is an empty element, and must be closed with a /.

 Use this to enclose an email address.
-Don't add “mailto:” to the email address, and don't use
+Do not add “mailto:” to the email address, and do not use

 <ulink url="">for email addresses.
 No attributes required.